Home

 LOIN

 The short loin extends from the last rib back through to the sirloin.
-Cooking roast beef from this section will receive rave reviews for their superb flavor and extreme tenderness.
+Roast beef from this section will receive rave reviews for their superb flavor and extreme tenderness.

 Strip Loin Roast (Top Loin) (Oven) Tenderloin Roast (Oven)